 In the Team DyNAmics Model, that supports effective teamwork, of the 16 Elements, Purpose, is the most important, as it is the foundation upon which high-performance teamwork is achieved and yet it ranked 13th out of the 16 Elements.

-In a survey mentioned by Harvard Business Review, 98% of workers said that having meaning in their working lives was an important factor.
+In a survey by Harvard Business Review, 98% of workers said that having meaning in their working lives was an important factor.
 They wanted to understand how, what they did in their role, helped their team to achieve its goals.

-One of my first leadership roles was to lead an already established finance team.
-I was aware that they had a low esteem of what they did and that perception was mirrored in the business units they had working relationships with.
+In one of my first leadership roles, I was asked to lead an already established finance team.
+I had been made aware that they had a low esteem of what they did and that perception was mirrored in the business units they had working relationships with.
 They were known as the ‘bean counters’, which had become a self-fulfilling prophesy.

-At the first meeting I had with my team, I asked them, “Why do you exist as a team?”
-I asked each one of them to write down on a piece of paper what they thought.
-They then individually shared what they had written with the rest of the team.
+At the first meeting I had with my team, I asked each of them, individually, to write down, “What does this team exist to do?”
+They then, one by one, shared what they had written with the rest of the team.

-For the next couple of hours, I challenged them and their perception as to why the team existed.
+For the next couple of hours, I challenged them and their perception as to what the team existed.
 I did this by getting them to focus on agreeing three fundamental elements that together, would make a clear, motivational and compelling Team Purpose, that they would have collectively created, agreed and therefore buy into.

 The three elements that I asked them to develop were as follows:

-It is important that your team purpose can be justified and is specific.
+It is important that a Team Purpose Statement can be justified and is specific.
 It is no good using phrases such as “the best”, “the most creative”, “a world leader”, unless these words can be backed up with evidence that your team is that.